Thursday 28th February Lovely beaches of southern Barbados 65km

 Shrove Tuesday, so we enjoyed ‘Aunt Jemima’s’ pancakes for breakfast while the cheeky bird came through the open grid again into the kitchen and pecked at our bread!
 We were more pleased to see a little humming bird on the tree right outside.
 A mother hen strutted about with her eight young chicks.

+The lovely young cleaner came and said ’Are you going to bed, or can I take the sheets?’
 We both had a swim in the pool before managing to do a bit of the website and finish packing.
 De came to say goodbye, then returned with Bird.
 They are both very outgoing, with plenty to say.
 They thought us very quiet!

+We left late morning.
+The cleaner called out ‘you haven’t said goodbye’!
 We drove into Speightstown.
 We looked at the three restaurants from yesterday, but weren’t enamoured with any.
 We settled on a very hearty fish soup (mostly vegetables) at Fisherman Pub above the sea.
 It was a very popular place, but the artificial flowers on the tables put me off!
 The food looked like large trays of school dinners, which you chose your dishes from, including ‘flying fish’ and macaroni pie, both local specialities.

 Farewell to Bird and De

 We now drove down to Oistins, a pretty and popular place on the south coast.
 On Fridays they have a ‘Fish Fry’, with dozens of stalls selling similar dishes, amongst much revelry.
 Unfortunately we left the south on Friday to drive to the north, so had missed it.
 We thought that something might be going on today – Mardi Gras – but we missed out on that too.
 We should have been back in Trinidad.
+I had a last paddle in the sea.
+The sand was lovely.
+We would have liked a swim, but it was too difficult with everything packed up.
+There were a few fish being cut up in the market.
+The town was busy with older schoolchildren changing buses on their way home from school.
+The girls were in a pretty yellow and white.

 Nice spot to eat our fish soup